dirtyhenry/tech-articles/_posts/2020-02-01-pomodoro-cli-swift.md

 category: blog
 ---

-A little more than two years after work started on this, I'm happy to annouce that `pomodoro-cli` 1.0.0 has been released today.
+A little more than two years after [work started on this][3], I'm happy to annouce that [`pomodoro-cli` 1.0.0][4] has been released today.
 I finally felt enough features were here to decide a tag was needed.

-## Where is this?
+## How Can I Install It?

-I still need to work on the distribution via Homebrew but the code and installation steps can be found on [the project website][1] or [GitHub][2].
+I still need to work on the distribution via Homebrew but the code and installation steps can be found on [the project website][1] or [its GitHub repository][2].

 ## What on Earth Is Pomodoro?

 It's a time management technique that was created by Francesco Cirillo.
-He wrote [a book][pb] and [a website][pw] about it, so I'll just say it's about splitting up your work into time-boxed focus time on one objective.
-Pretty damn efficient when you can affort to stick to it I must say.
+He wrote [a book][pb] and [a website][pw] about it.
+To summarize, it's all about splitting up your work into time-boxed full-focused 25-minutes window on 1 objective.
+Pretty damn efficient when you can afford to stick to it I must say.

 ## Why the Hell Did You Do That?